Aristarchus of Samos: Distance to the Sun

-The only known surviving work usually attributed to Aristarchus, On the Sizes and Distances|On the Sizes and Distances of the Sun and Moon, is based on a geocentric worldview.
+The only known work attributed to Aristarchus, On the Sizes and Distances of the Sun and Moon, is based on a geocentric worldview.
 Historically, it has been read as stating that the angle subtended by the Sun's diameter is two degrees, but Archimedes states in The Sand Reckoner that Aristarchus had a value of half a degree, which is much closer to the average value of 32' or 0.53 degrees.
-The discrepancy may come from a misinterpretation of what unit of measure was meant by a certain Greek term in the text of Aristarchus.
+The discrepancy may come from a misinterpretation of which unit of measure was meant by a Greek term in the text of Aristarchus.

 Aristarchus claimed that at half moon (first or last quarter moon), the angle between the Sun and Moon was 87°.
-He might have proposed 87° as a lower bound, since gauging the lunar terminator's deviation from linearity to one degree of accuracy is beyond the unaided human ocular limit (with that limit being about three arcminutes of accuracy).
-Aristarchus is known to have studied light and vision as well.

 Using correct geometry, but the insufficiently accurate 87° datum, Aristarchus concluded that the Sun was between 18 and 20 times farther away from the Earth than the Moon.
-(The true value of this angle is close to 89° 50', and the Sun's distance is approximately 400 times that of the Moon.)
-The implicit false solar parallax of slightly under three degrees was used by astronomers up to and including Tycho Brahe, c.
+(The correct value of this angle is close to 89° 50', and the Sun's distance is approximately 400 times that of the Moon.)
+The implicit inaccurate solar parallax of slightly under three degrees was used by astronomers up to and including Tycho Brahe, c.
 AD 1600.
 Aristarchus pointed out that the Moon and Sun have nearly equal apparent angular sizes, and therefore their diameters must be in proportion to their distances from Earth.